Female triathletes Kaye Lopez, Glenda Evangelista, and Joanne Raquel have mastered the winning formula to winning relays

 Joanne, let’s talk about the swim leg.
 What were the highlights?
 What ran through your mind as you braved both the swimmers and the waves?

 JR: The swim route wasn’t difficult because the water was calm and tasted less salty than our beaches here in the Philippines.
 I’m used to open-water races where we just look and aim for the buoy.
-In triathlon races, they contain you in-between the marshalls and the anti-wave lines, therefore, swimmers tend to kick and pull each other.
+In triathlon races, they contain you in between the marshalls and the anti-wave lines, therefore, swimmers tend to kick and pull each other.
 This was what I was afraid of: that they might swim over me and hit my back injury so I usually tread when I know they’ll hit me.

 In my mind, I was actually talking to God, hoping that the sun would come out because that is where Glenda gets her superpowers to run.
 I was also thinking about Kaye and hoped she doesn’t get disappointed with my time.
 Also, I could hear my friend Alvin Te Tan and my swim coach Marinella (Arabejo)’s voice in my head—reminding me about proper strokes, breathing, gliding, and technique.

 KL: The hills were challenging due to their steepness as well as the narrowness of the two-lane road where the steepest ones were.
-They weren’t very long, only the first and last hills were more than 500 meters and the rest just ranged from 100 to 200 meter but you definitely need at least some intermediate-level climbing skills for the ascents and competent bike handling skills for the technical descents.
+They weren’t very long, only the first and last hills were more than 500 meters and the rest just ranged from 100 to 200 meters but you definitely need at least some intermediate-level climbing skills for the ascents and competent bike handling skills for the technical descents.

 It didn’t help that the roads were wet and other participants were either wobbling or falling off their bikes in front of you so you also had to know how to maneuver yourself or else they might take you down with them.
 The hills were literally memorable because I counted eight peaks in total just to help keep me going until I reached the last and longest one.
 It’s usually the more stressful events in your life that stay with you and riding up and down the Nai Thon Hills during the race is one of them.